Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

         may from unjust attack and, in the case of injustice done, vindicate the life, person, good name, and property rights of every citizen.\
+    3. The State acknowledges the right to life of the unborn and, with due regard to the equal right to life of the mother, guarantees in its laws to respect, and, as far as practicable, by its laws to defend and vindicate that right.\

 4. 1.
 No citizen shall be deprived of his personal liberty save in accordance with law.\